Wal8800/card-games/README.md

 - `benchmark` contains logic to pitch different bots against each other to see who is the best
 - `bigtwo` contains logic to play the [big two card game](https://en.wikipedia.org/wiki/Big_two)
 - `bigtwo_client` contains logic to open up a GUI application to play bigtwo against the bots
-- `gamerunner` contains logic to train the bots
+- `gamerunner` contains logic to train the bots using self implemented PPO training code
+- `rayrunner` contains logic to train the bots using Ray RLlib
 - `playingcards` contains logic to represent playing cards

 ### Installing dependencies